Scotland's $2 Billion Salmon Industry Is Thriving — But At What Cost?

 While the government report recognizes that there are gaps in research on Scotland in particular, critics contend that there is enough information to move forward with stronger regulations.

 "It's the same species of fish in both places.
-Ireland is south of Scotland and Norway is north," says John Aitchison, a documentary filmmaker that led a successful community petition against a planned farm site in the Sound of Jura in western Scotland.
+Ireland is south of Scotland and Norway is north," says John Aitchison, a documentary filmmaker who led a successful community petition against a planned farm site in the Sound of Jura in western Scotland.

 Aitchison continues, "And it's the same fish that go to the same places.
 All their life cycles are the same, so you could turn that question on its head and say, on what basis do you think this wouldn't apply to them if it's close to those two countries with oceans straddling Scotland?"